Higher rank lattices are not coarse median: Introduction

 \textbf{Acknowledgments:} The author would like to thank very warmly Brian Bowditch, who motivated this work and answered many questions in a precise way.
+The author would like to thank the anonymous referee, who made insightful comments and explained the subtility of the rank one case.
 The author would also like to thank Linus Kramer, Frédéric Haglund and Yves de Cornulier, who answered questions about this work.
 The author would also like to thank Samuel Tapie and Jean Lécureux, for interesting discussions at an early stage of this work.